-The Regional and National Selection Committees will use the following weighted Selection Criteria during the selection process to assess eligible nominations and select Finalists and Laureates:
+The following weighted Selection Criteria will be used during the selection process by the Regional and National Selection Committees to assess eligible nominations and select Finalists and Laureates:

 1. TEAM DIVERSITY (WEIGHT = 2)

 - Degree of team diversity and extent of meaningful participation of Northerners: - Extent to which those who will benefit from the project are included in the team; and - Capacity of the team as a whole to successfully carry out the proposed project.